-Did you think that breastfeeding would make the baby weight fly off?
+Were you hoping that breastfeeding would make the baby weight fly off?

 There are plenty of celebrity moms who claim they lost their baby weight due to breastfeeding.
-They show up at award shows looking sleek and toned just a couple months after giving birth.
+They show up at award shows looking sleek and toned just a couple of months after giving birth.
 They forget to mention the personal trainers and dieticians who helped them out, so don’t give yourself a hard time if you don’t look like they do.

 You don’t have to be a celebrity to get rid of the baby weight fast, though.
 Breastfeeding can help kickstart the process, but you’ll need to help it along a little.